House-Sharing Problems All Students Will Relate to

 Utility bills appearing on the doormat every other day

-This really isn’t a UniHomes plug.
-Honest.
-Sorting utilities is one of the main causes of tension in any student household, and a stress that you would rather do without.
+We all know that sorting utilities is one of the main causes of tension in any student household, and it's definitely a stress that you would rather do without.

 The constantly full bin

 There's essentially a game of Jenga going on in your kitchen.
-There are empty pizza boxes, packaging and food debris piled four-foot high, yet you're refusing to take it out.
+There are empty pizza boxes, packaging and food debris piled four feet high, yet you're refusing to take it out.
 This may be one of the most infuriating things about living in a shared student house.

 Once the floodgates open, it turns into chaos.
 All it takes is one individual to raise the level of rubbish an inch higher than the top of the bin, and everyone loses their minds.
 Within hours, pizza boxes, milk cartons, bread crusts and beer bottles are teetering over the edge, while the floor has turned into a minefield of used teabags.
 This would never happen at home.